2000

 ———————–The Question Annual #1

 February—this item occurs months after Christmas, hence placement here (the earliest this story can possibly go).
 The Question sets up a meeting between Batman and two folks the Dark Knight hasn’t met before: Lady Shiva (!) and her mentor, the 150-year-old O-Sensei.
-(Thanks to his years developing informational resources and data in his vast computer database, Batman already knows a lot about O-Sensei and Shiva.)
-Batman winds up offering the duo a future favor in exchange for the old man’s wisdom.
-Talia al Ghul (!) then shows up in Gotham, having been sent by her father to retrieve a stolen neuro-chemical from the Penguin.
-Batman and Talia team-up and defeat the Penguin, but not before Talia nearly dies.
-Typical “we can never be together Talia” dialogue from Bruce in this one.
-A full week later, the story heads into Green Arrow Vol. 2 Annual #1, where Shiva and O-Sensei ask Batman to set up a meeting between them and Green Arrow.
-Batman angrily works over a punching bag while talking to Alfred about Shiva’s favor and how bad Jason has been lately.
-Eventually, in The Question Annual #1, Batman is called by O-Sensei and Shiva (along with Green Arrow and the Question) to help O-Sensei find his wife’s resting place.
+O-Sensei orates a parable for an annoyed Batman, after which he says he owes him a favor in return.
+Talia al Ghul (!) then shows up in Gotham City, having been sent by her father to retrieve a stolen neuro-chemical from Penguin.
+Batman and Talia team-up and defeat Penguin, but not before Talia nearly dies.
+As Talia recovers in a hospital bed, we are treated to typical “we can never be together Talia” dialogue from Batman.
+A few days later, the story continues in Green Arrow Vol. 2 Annual #1, where Shiva and O-Sensei ask Batman to set up a meeting between them and Green Arrow.
+After Batman does extensive research on O-Sensei, he angrily works over a punching bag while talking to Alfred about Shiva’s favor and Jason’s recent bad behavior.
+Soon after, Batman arranges for Shiva and O-Sensei to meet Green Arrow and Black Canary.
+Shiva and Black Canary have a friendly judo match.
+Green Arrow defeats a one-shot villain called Kalesque.
+In The Question Annual #1, Professor Aristotle Rodor upgrades the Question’s gear just in time for him to get ambushed by gangsters working for Wesley Fermin (the mayor of Hub City).
+Shiva saves the Question.
+Batman is called by O-Sensei and Shiva (along with Green Arrow and the Question) to help O-Sensei find his wife’s resting place.
 (O-Sensei is dying and wants to be buried next to his wife.)
 Batman arrives at the meeting already knowing the O-Sensei’s wife’s family lives in Malaya, but the Question, reeling from having been rescued too much lately, asks the Dark Knight not to come along so he can feel a bit useful.
 Batman still buys the team a fancy boat for when they arrive in Malaya, and O-Sensei ultimately is buried alongside his wife.

 –Justice League International Annual #2